Thinking of giving up your daily barista-made coffee in favour of a homemade cuppa to save money? With the rising cost of living, we don't blame you.

 Plus, exclusively for CHOICE members, we'll tell you which manual and pod machines rated best for taste in our tests.

-If you're looking for an at-home machine, you have three basic options: a pod, manual, or fully automatic machine.
-We'll look at just manual and pod machines here, as they're the ones most people tend to buy.
+If you're looking for an at-home machine, you have four basic options: a pod, manual, semi-automatic or fully automatic machine.
+We'll look at just manual, semi-automatic and pod machines here, as they're the ones most people tend to buy.

 These are easy – just pop a pod or capsule in the machine and press a button.
 The machine does all the work for you, but you generally can't change the way the dose, tamp, or extraction happen.